Psychological Therapies for Severe Mental Health Problems

 To support NHS-commissioned mental health providers to deliver the LTP commitment, NHS England has produced Psychological Therapies for Severe Mental Health Problems: Implementation Guidance 2020/21.

 What We Have Achieved In The Last 6 Months:

 - The Yorkshire and the Humber Clinical Network have worked jointly with our North East and North Cumbria (NENC) Clinical Network colleagues and have established a forum across North East and Yorkshire to support the implementation of the PT for SMHP Community Mental Health transformation and the NICE recommended training.
 This forum is chaired by the NENC Clinical Lead and National Clinical Advisor Dr Alison Brabban.

 - Work with stakeholders has included identifying areas of best practice regionally and nationally.
-This learning has been shared with Community Mental Health Trusts (CMHT’s), NHS England and with Health Education Englane (HEE) to improve capacity for delivery of psycological therapies for people with SMHP.
-This has included a focus on workforce and superviser training.
+This learning has been shared with Community Mental Health Trusts (CMHTs) and NHS England (including Workforce, Training and Education (WTE) - formerly Health Education England) to improve capacity for delivery of psychological therapies for people with SMHP.
+This has included a focus on workforce and supervisor training.

 Meetings and Events

 - PT SMHP Forum for NEY - quarterly.
 Alternate meetings led by the Clinical Network and WTE